aramder/aramder.github.io/misadventures/_posts/2026-3-23-PMR-171-Boot-Logo-Tool.md

 The PMR-171 (and all its Guohetec siblings) display a small 100x100 pixel logo on a simple background when they boot.
 I wanted to replace it with a full-screen image.
 The result is an open-source Python tool that takes any image and produces a ready-to-flash firmware file.
 No debug probe required.<!--more-->

-*Disclosure: both the reverse engineering and this writeup were done with heavy AI assistance.
-I directed the investigation, provided the hardware and JTAG dumps, and verified results on the physical radio.
-The LLM handled disassembly analysis, script writing, pattern matching through the binary, and drafting this post.
-There may be mistakes, misunderstandings, or inaccuracies in the technical details.*

 ## Finding the Boot Logo

 The radio runs on an STM32H743IIT6 (Cortex-M7, 2 MB flash).
 Starting from a full flash dump pulled over JTAG with a J-Link, a string search located `SEGGER emWin V5.44.70` in the binary.
 That identifies the GUI library as STemWin (ST's distribution of SEGGER emWin). emWin stores bitmaps with a 20-byte `GUI_BITMAP` header, so a scan for valid bitmap descriptors (reasonable width/height, valid stride, data pointer within flash range) identified 37 bitmaps in the firmware: icons, status indicators, and three boot logos, one per model variant.